trolologuy/trolologuy.github.io/docs/README.md

 *As I started to study development, I’ve discovered how interested I was in System Administration / DevOps / SRE and Project Management and decided to go along with that.*

+- :earth_africa: 2020 - current position : "__Cloud Support Engineer__" working from the Homeoffice
-- :poland: 2019 - current position: "__Operations Coordinator__" in Poland.
+- :poland: 2019 - 2020: "__Operations Coordinator__" in Poland.
 - :de: 2018 - 2019: "__Web Support agent__" in Germany.
 - :de: 2016 - 2018: German Apprenticeship as "__Computer Science Expert with focus on System Integration__".
 - :fr: 2012 - 2014: Computer science studies in Epitech Strasbourg + 6 month Internship